oliveira-mark/pomodoro-python/README.md

 # pomodoro-python
-pomodoro in python for developers
+PomoPy - pomodoro in python for developers